mageeanbrown/mageeanbrown.github.io/_projects/pipe_flow.md

 ---
 This was a quarter-long project that I completed with one other classmate in my Experimental Methods class at Caltech.

 Despite being ubiquitous in engineering applications, the laminar-to-turbulent transition in pipe flow still remains a significant gap in the modern understanding of fluid flows.
 In this project, pipe flow transition is studied experimentally, similar to Osborne Reynolds’ famous experiments in the late 19th century.
 These experiments gave rise to the eponymous Reynolds number, which is a nondimensional number representing the ratio of inertial effects to viscous effects.
-In this project, Reynolds number is defined as Re = (&#961; U D) / &#956;, where &pho is the fluid density, U is the fluid velocity, D is the pipe diameter, and &mu is the dynamic fluid viscosity.
+In this project, Reynolds number is defined as Re = (&#961; U D) / &#956;, where &#961; is the fluid density, U is the fluid velocity, D is the pipe diameter, and &#956; is the dynamic fluid viscosity.

 Our setup uses a high-flow rate pump, which can produce flow rates up to 36,000 liters per hour.
 We pump water through a 6-foot length of glass pipe (1/4'' ID) that we got specially glassblown for the project.
 A diagram and image of the experimental setup are shown below.